 These Junior Championships guarantee that everyone competes as equals and, unlike other events that are more selective or based on school crews, this regatta is open to everyone at a club level.
 There is only one criteria for the weekend – go out and enjoy your rowing.

-Being involved in the Junior Championships again is an honour and I am sad that I will not be able to join you this year at Nottingham.
+Being involved in the Junior Championships is an honour and I am sad that I will not be able to join you this year at Nottingham.
 I wish you all success and good racing!

 Sarah Winckless MBE – Patron